 Advertisment

-To conclude, Khajuria introduced the concept of RedCap, a new technology that allows for cheaper, low-complexity IoT devices to be integrated into the 5G network.
+To conclude, Khajuria talked about the concept of RedCap, a technology that allows for cheaper, low-complexity IoT devices to be integrated into the 5G network.
 This will significantly increase the number of connected IoT devices, projecting that the global number of IoT devices will quadruple to 8 billion by 2030.
 RedCap will make 5G accessible for a broader range of applications, from wearables to health monitors, enabling widespread adoption of 5G technology in everyday life.

 In his comprehensive talk, Khajuria showcased the far-reaching impact of 5G on industries, business models, and global connectivity, emphasising its role as a catalyst for future innovations.